Home | Chemistry Calculator | Ca Reactor Setup Help |

 If you reach the point where the reactor is operating with the CO2 ON for the 24 hours then you might need to increase the reactor output.
 To do so try increasing the CO2 bubble rate to set up a PH in the reactor of 6.4 to 6.5 and if this is not enough you may try to increase both the bubble rate and the effluent rate.

 Finally, if despite increasing the reactor output the alkalinity consumption is not met and you still need more addition, the reactor may be undersized.
 You have several options, either get a larger reactor or even better complement the reactor addition with other form of supplementation.
 The one form I would recommend is dripping limewater (Kalk) or a limewater (Kalk / Nielsen) reactor as its PH increasing effect helps to counteract the PH lowering effect of the calcium reactor.
+Note that you will need to readjust the calcium reactor to compensate for the addition of the second form of supplementation.

 MAINTAINING THE REACTOR or Ho no!
 Do I need to clean it too?